STUDENT INTERNS RESEARCH AND PROMOTE GREAT ART, CREATE STUDENT PROGRAMS, AND LEARN FROM MUSEUM PROFESSIONALS.

 Programming interns work with the education staff to create programs that engage Dartmouth students in learning about original works of art.
 They develop and lead museum events such as tours, gallery/studio programs, discussion groups, and parties.

-The public relations intern works with communications staff to promote museum events and activities, particularly to campus audiences.
+The Campus Engagement intern works with communications staff to promote museum events and activities, particularly to campus audiences.

 In addition to working within their respective departments, most interns organize a unique Space for Dialogue installation.
-Working with Hood staff, interns determine a theme and identify objects, help design the installation, write labels and a brochure, and deliver a public talk.
-As the Hood is under renovation and expansion this year interns will be working with the DALI lab to create virtual Space for Dialogue exhibitions using the Hood’s collection.
-They will also be working together as a group to curate a Space for Dialogue exhibition for the museum’s reopening the following year.
+Working with Hood staff, interns determine a theme and identify objects, help design the installation, write labels and a brochure, and deliver a public gallery talk.
+Space for Dialogue exhibitions will be displayed in the newly renovated and expanded museum scheduled to open in January 2019.
+During the museum's renovation and expansion interns have been working with the DALI Lab to create Virtual Space for Dialogue exhibitions using the Hood’s collection.

 Commitment and Compensation